|

 a nuclear reaction can occur.

-TWO POTENTIAL AREAS OF DANGER EXIST WHEN
+POTENTIAL AREAS OF DANGER EXIST WHEN EXPERIMENTING WITH THIS

-EXPERIMENTING WITH THIS SCIENCE.
-THEY ARE RADIATION AND THE
+SCIENCE.
+THEY ARE RADIATION AND THE TOXICITY OF VAPORS.
+BEFORE

-THIS AREA, CONSULT AN EXPERT IN THE SUBJECT OF LABORATORY SAFETY.
+IN THE SUBJECT OF LABORATORY SAFETY.

 "THE NEW GOLDEN RULE"